edha1/github-repo-dashboard/README.md

 # 📈 GitHub Repo Dashboard

-A React-based dashboard that visualises **public** GitHub repository data such as languages used, commits made using Chart.js and the GitHub API.
+A React-based dashboard that visualises **public** GitHub repository data such as languages used and commits made using Chart.js and the GitHub API.

 ---